the-teachingRSE-project/competencies/competencies.md

 RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
 These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for lifelong learning.
+An ever-growing list of national associations can be found at [@RSECouncil].

 RSEs are also mentoring colleagues (see also @sec:mentoring-and-diversity).
 This necessitates giving good advice that